pixel-point/pixelpoint-website/content/posts/2018-02-07-hey-mom-i-will-not-stop-playing-online-games/index.md

 ---
 title: 'Hey Mom, I will not stop playing online games!'
 author: Alex Barashkov
-shortDescription: Games can be helpful, expose the real world people behaviour and teach you something.
+summary: Games can be helpful, expose the real world people behaviour and teach you something.
 cover: cover.jpg
 category: Development
 ---